teozone/BattleShips/README.md

 # BattleShips
-A classic game of Battleships for 1 player
+A classic game of Battleships for 1 player vs the computer on a Console Application.
+Written on C#.